jcccf/cs4740/README.txt

         ii.  model_*.txt is the learned model
         iii. kaggle_*.txt is the output predictions in format suitable for online submission
 2. Edit Features.py to choose the types of features to use.
 Lines 8-15 lists the types of features used, and can be commented out to include/exclude some types of features.
-3. Use hmm_main.py to run our HMM model.
-Generated output is saved as "lib/data/kaggle_hmm.txt".
-Line 11 sets the options for the HMM model, and the options are described in the preceding lines.
-4. Use POS_baseline.py to run our baseline method.
-Generated output is saved as "lib/data/pos_files/predictions.pos"